Our Mission

 What is occupational blast overpressure exposure (OBOE)?

 Occupational blast overpressure exposure refers to the cumulative neurological stress caused by repeated exposure to blast waves generated by weapons systems in training and combat environments — artillery, mortars, breaching charges, heavy weapons, and similar platforms.
 Unlike a single catastrophic blast event, OBOE is the product of hundreds or thousands of lower-level exposures accumulated over a career.
-The brain registers each one.
-The damage compounds over time.
-Current DoD/DoW medical protocols are now being developed detect and track it.
+The brain registers each one, and the damage compounds over time.
+Current Department of Defense/Department of War medical protocols are now being developed to detect and track it.

 Who is at risk?